If you enjoy simple and light pasta dishes, then you will love this Lemon Ricotta Pasta with Spinach and Red Peppers!

 - 1 1/2 cups diced red bell pepper

 - Cook pasta according to package directions, using the recommended amount of salt in the water.
 Drain pasta, reserving 1 cup pasta water.

 - While pasta is cooking, in a separate bowl, thoroughly combine ricotta, lemon juice and rind, 1/4 teaspoon salt, black pepper and crushed red pepper.
 (I listed 1/8 tsp of crushed red pepper, but don’t be shy, this dish is even better with a bit of a kick from the red pepper, so adjust according to your taste level ).

 - Heat oil in a large skillet over medium-high heat.
 Add bell pepper and garlic, saute for 3 minutes.

-- Add pasta, spinach, ricotta mixture and pasta water to skillet; cook about 1 minute or until spinach wilts.
+- Add Spinach, cook about 1 minute or until spinach wilts.
 Top with extra salt, black pepper and crushed red pepper if desired.

 Looking for more Quick and easy dishes?
 Check out these skillet recipes made in 30 minutes or less: